-- 1. If before the middle of the term as given in the Schedule of Courses, withdrawal will be without grades. - 2.
-If withdrawal is after the middle of the term as given in the Schedule of Courses and prior to the end of the eighth week or prior to the end of the fourth week of the five-week summer term, symbols will be assigned to courses in which the student was enrolled as follows: the W (no grade) symbol will be assigned if the instructor has indicated passing or no basis for grade regardless of the grading system under which the student is enrolled.
-If the instructor has indicated failing, N will be assigned in a course authorized for P-N grading; otherwise a grade of 0.0 will be assigned.
+- 1. If before the middle of the semester as given in the Schedule of Courses, withdrawal will be without grades. - 2.
+If withdrawal is after the middle of the semester as given in the Schedule of Courses and prior to the end of the twelfth week or prior to the end of the fifth week of each of the two regular summer sessions, symbols will be assigned to courses in which the student was enrolled as follows: the W (no grade) symbol will be assigned if the instructor has indicated passing or no basis for grade regardless of the grading system under which the student is enrolled.
+If the instructor has indicated failing, N will be assigned in a course authorized for P-N grading; NC will be assigned in a course for which the student enrolled on a Credit-No Credit basis; otherwise a grade of 0.0 will be assigned.

-In case of official withdrawal from the University, term fees are subject to refund according to the refund policy given in a preceding section.
+In case of official withdrawal from the University, fees are subject to refund according to the refund policy given in a preceding section.
 A student living in a residence hall should consult the manager regarding the policy on the refund of room and board fees.